JeffreySarnoff/TypedDelegation.jl/README.md

 ## TypedDelegation.jl

 #### Use a Type's fields as operands for the type's operations.
-Apply functions onto fields' values.
-Easily.
+Easily apply functions onto fields.

 ##### Copyright © 2016 by Jeffrey Sarnoff.
 Released under the MIT License.